iterative/dvc.org/static/docs/commands-reference/remote/index.md

 ### What is a "local remote" ?

 While the term may seem contradictory, it doesn't have to be.
-The "local" part refers to the machine where the project is stored, so it can be any directory accessible to the same system.
+The "local" part refers to the machine where the <abbr>project</abbr> is stored, so it can be any directory accessible to the same system.
 The "remote" part refers specifically to the project/repository itself.

 </details>